 – MASK Magazine.
 For those who like their information in print, MASK Magazine is a quarterly parenting manual and is also available through Zinio digital.
 Each issue focuses on a specific topic, such as Internet safety, with details on how it impacts children from preschool to college.

 – MASK E3 Institute: The digital platform for MASK can be used by schools, community organizations, or families at home.
-The Institute is designed as a series of year-long comprehensive programs for different age groups: MASK Storytime for pre-K children, MASK Academy for kindergarten through sixth grade, MASK Prep for middle and high school students, and MASK Leadership for colleges students.
-Each of the age-appropriate programs teach kids social skills and educate them about topics such as bullying, drug and alcohol use, and staying safe online.
+The Institute is designed as a series of year-long comprehensive programs for different age groups: MASK Storytime for pre-K children, MASK Academy for kindergarten through sixth grade, MASK Prep for middle and high school students, and MASK Leadership for college students.
+Each of the age-appropriate programs teaches kids social skills and educates them about topics such as bullying, drug and alcohol use, and staying safe online.

 – MASK + Live: MASK offers a series of YouTube videos featuring feature medical doctors, clinical psychologists, professors, and other child health professionals who share their expertise on parenting and offer advice on physical health, mental health, and enhancing your relationship with your child.